 Lincoln was the first president to be born outside of the original thirteen colonies.
 Abraham Lincoln was born on February 12, 1809, in a log cabin in Hardin County, Kentucky.
 Lincoln’s parents were Thomas and Nancy Lincoln.
 His father was a farmer and carpenter.
 Lincoln had two brothers, Thomas and John, and a sister, Sarah.
 Lincoln grew up in a difficult time.
-The United States was divided by the issue of slavery, and the country was embroiled in the Civil War.
-Lincoln was raised in a family that opposed slavery, and he developed a strong belief in the equality of all people.
+The United States was divided by the issue of slavery; Lincoln was raised in a family that opposed slavery, and he developed a strong belief in the equality of all people.
 He believed that everyone deserved to be treated with respect and dignity.
 He studied at home and then attended college in Illinois.
 Lincoln was a self-taught man, and he was an accomplished lawyer and politician.

 Lincoln’s Wife Came from a Slave-Owning Family